barreiros/VibeWhisper/memory-bank/activeContext.md

 - **3D Cube Volume Reactivity:** Implemented and refined.
 The **red** cube's **opacity AND scale** now change with **consistent damped smoothing (smoothingFactor=0.1 for both)** based on microphone input volume calculated in `AudioRecorder.js` and sent via IPC (`audio-volume-update`) to `CubeVisualizer.js`.
 - **Removed Standard Menu Bar (2025-04-02):** Commented out `Menu.setApplicationMenu(menu)` in `src/core/AppManager.js` to remove the standard File/Edit/View etc. menu bar.
 Access to Settings and Quit is now solely through the system tray icon managed by `TrayManager.js`.
 The Dock icon remains visible on macOS.
 - **Prevent Settings Window Auto-Show (2025-04-02):** Modified `src/core/WindowManager.js` to set `show: false` in the `BrowserWindow` options for the settings window, preventing it from opening automatically on application start.
 It now only opens when requested via the tray menu.
+- **Stop Recording Interaction:** Recording can now be stopped by pressing the hotkey again OR by clicking the 3D cube in the transcription window.